Blog

 Medicare Advantage and Eliquis

-You may decide to choose a Medicare Advantage plan, which is an all-in-one alternative to Original Medicare.
+Another option is choosing a Medicare Advantage (MA) plan, which is an all-in-one alternative to Original Medicare.

-That said, you will need to compare your entire health plan when deciding between Medicare Advantage and Original Medicare paired with a supplement and Part D drug plan.
+That said, you will need to compare your entire health plan when deciding what’s best for you.

-Our licensed agents can help you tease out those differences so you can make an informed decision.
+Our licensed agents can help you weigh those differences so you can make an informed decision.

 Conclusion

-The retail price of Eliquis is $561, but fortunately, there are several Medicare plans available that can reduce the cost to less than $50 per month.
+The retail price of Eliquis is $606, but fortunately, there are several Medicare health and drug plans available that can reduce the cost to less than $50 per month.

 Get a Prescription Drug Plan Comparison